robertjchristian/MRC/README.md

 ***Key points***

 - data ownership
-- goal: worl where users own data nad value it creates
+- goal: world where users own data and value it creates
 - initial belief: token incentives enable large scale RLHF and data labelling
   - people who want to sell data do so out of desperation
   - not the best dataset
   - uphill fraud battle
   - people constantly finding ways to sell bad data
-  - people who want to selld ata for financial reward adre not representative
+  - people who want to sell data for financial reward are not representative
   - mostly doing out of financial desperation
   - users choose products that align with ideologies, value privacy and agency
 - Reality:
-  - users choose whatever is most convenient or capable. prviacy/security are afterthoughts.
+  - users choose whatever is most convenient or capable. privacy/security are afterthoughts.
   - slacktivism

-- initial bleief: data ownership legislation like gdpr and ccpa will help.
+- initial belief: data ownership legislation like GDPR and CCP will help.
   - regulation favors consumers.
-- learning: even if users have a legal right ot data, it is inconvenitn to access. users have to be very motivated.
+- learning: even if users have a legal right ot data, it is inconvenient to access. users have to be very motivated.
   - regulation favors incumbent.

-- you can ask for your labels on instagtram
+- you can ask for your labels on instagram

 - On Vana:
-  - make a personal data tangible thorugh a personalized ai model
+  - make a personal data tangible through a personalized ai model
-  - bring your jodel wiht you throughotu internet
+  - bring your model with you throughout internet
-  - users host their own noedes or opt for a convenient hosted option
+  - users host their own nodes or opt for a convenient hosted option
   - private data stays on user's node, while third party apps run inference.
-  - granular permissions so you can let peopl access yoru data or models.
+  - granular permissions so you can let people access your data or models.

 - Modalities:
   - image: train lora based on 10 photos of yourself
-  - text: personality + memory stream foom your social data and messages
+  - text: personality + memory stream from your social data and messages
   - audio( hosted) based on 1min of your voice
   - best audio models are closed source (?)

 - memory architecture
-  - query memroies based on relevance, important, and recency
+  - query memories based on relevance, important, and recency
-  - summarize relevant memorise to fit in context window
+  - summarize relevant memories to fit in context window
   - for more, read Generative Agents: Interactive Simulacra of Human Behavior

-- bootstrapped network by building viral consumer applicaitons in house
+- bootstrapped network by building viral consumer applications in house
   - 1.2M users
   - 700k private models trained
   - 10M personal data points

 - collective models
   - users contribute data to models they collectively own and govern
-  - users decid who can access the model, how much to charge, how i tcan be used
+  - users decide who can access the model, how much to charge, how it can be used
-  - each collective has its own node, similar ot a user’s node
+  - each collective has its own node, similar to a user’s node

 - host your own vana node
-  - cponnect yoru social data, journal entries, messages, other personal data iwth an allm that deeply undersatnd you
+  - connect your social data, journal entries, messages, other personal data with an ally that deeply understand you
   - everything stays on yoru machine
   - can open up an endpoint to use it throughout apps
-  - reach out ot <anna@vana.com> to try this out
+  - reach out to <anna@vana.com> to try this out

 ## Ritual - Niraj